jeffreycahyono/backbone.firestore/README.md

 1. Open an issue identifying the fault
 2. Provide a fix, with tests demonstrating the issue
-3. Create `.env` in root project directory to provide the firebase firestore credential with fields.
+3. Create `.env` in root project directory to provide the firebase firestore credentials.
 There is an example in `.env.example`
 4. Run `npm test`
 5. Create a pull request